top-guns/etl-gun/README.md

 // rejectUnauthorized: You can set it to true to ignore ssl servificate problems while development. constructor(magentoUrl: string, login: string, password: string, rejectUnauthorized: boolean = true);

-// Create collection object for the magento products
+// Create collection object for the Magento products
 // guiOptions: Some options how to display this endpoint getProducts(guiOptions: CollectionGuiOptions<Partial<Product>> = {}): ProductsCollection;